A lack of self-confidence can make a man's life miserable in many ways.

 Put very simply, a confident man completely trusts himself.

 Many confident and successful men would define confidence as a product of their experiences.
-They’ve tried a lot, learned a lot, and as a result, they’re more confident.
+They’ve tried a lot, and learned a lot, and as a result, they’re more confident.

 According to the Univerity of South Florida, self-confidence can be defined as accepting and trusting yourself.
 You are in control of your life and you’re aware of your strengths and weaknesses.
 A confident man is also very secure.